Business Litigation Attorney in Troy, Michigan

 Individuals and businesses often find themselves entangled with a legal dispute for a variety of different reasons, sometimes through no fault of their own.
 Whether you are bringing a legal action or have had an action filed against your company, it is essential to seek representation from a skilled business attorney who has specific experience handling that type of case.

-At Redmond Law Group, I represent business litigation clients from my office in Troy, Michigan.
+I represent business litigation clients from my office in Troy, Michigan.
 Contact me for legal counsel in Macomb or Oakland County.
 The following are some examples of the many types of business litigation cases that I am experienced to handle.

 Breach of Contract